elfreyshira/colordash/README.md

 # colordash
 A lodash-style wrapper around the `color` npm library.
-With added aliases that match LESS and SASS functions.